mattermost/mattermost-handbook/operations/operations/company-cadence.md

 Every 6 months we'll be asking staff to spend around 3 minutes completing a staff enablement survey of 12 engagement questions, plus identifying their organizational leader. ‌

-* Survey is announced in COM meeting
+* Enablement Survey will be announced in COM meeting 1-week before the survey goes live
+* Survey link will be shared at the beginning of COM
 * Link is posted in COM channel with "Thumbs Up" emoji reaction
 * All staff are asked to complete the survey and signal completion by clicking on Thumbs Up
-* Meeting is concluded after Thumbs Up count reaches attendee count
+* Ideally, the meeting will conclude after Thumbs Up count reaches attendee count but this is not a requirement.
 * An analysis of the results should be prepared and presented in the next 2-4 weeks in COM

 Links to previous staff enablement surveys: